4K1D3V/Pl-Hide-Pro/Bungeecord-Config.md

 #Enable or disable automatic ingame update notification on join
 update-notify: true

-#Blocks all "/<pluginname>:<command>" from tabcompleting and from executing
+#Blocks all "/<pluginname>:<command>"
+block-plugin-named-commands-tabcomplete: true
-block-plugin-named-commands: true
+block-plugin-named-commands-execution: true

 #If you want to use "plugin:<pluginName> make sure you installed PL-Hide-Pro on the MC-Servers and enabled bungee-mode
 #Also "plugin:<pluginName> won't work with bungeecord plugins
+#If you change these value, the server has to be restarted
+port: 1550

 groups:
   #If no group is set via the permission plhide.group.<group> this will be applied